Clastify logo

 Investigating an ohmic conductor

-To test a metal wire, gently vary the supply potential difference, measure I and V, then plot V on the vertical axis against I on the horizontal axis.
+To test a metal wire, change the supply potential difference gently, measure II and VV, then plot VV on the vertical axis against II on the horizontal axis.
 Keep the range small enough that the wire temperature stays effectively constant.
 A straight best-fit line through the origin supports ohmic behaviour.

 Ohmic and non-ohmic devices

-An ohmic conductor is a conductor where potential difference is directly proportional to current, as long as the physical conditions stay constant.
-A non-ohmic conductor is a component where potential difference is not directly proportional to current, so its resistance changes with operating conditions.
+An ohmic conductor has potential difference directly proportional to current, provided the physical conditions stay constant.
+A non-ohmic conductor does not have potential difference directly proportional to current, so its resistance changes as the operating conditions change.

 A filament lamp is the standard lab example.
 As the current rises, the filament heats up.
-Its hotter lattice vibrates more strongly, so moving electrons transfer energy to it more easily.
-The resistance goes up, and the V-I graph bends instead of staying as a straight line.
+Its hotter lattice vibrates more strongly, and moving electrons transfer energy to it more easily.
+Resistance increases, so the VV-II graph bends instead of staying as a straight line.

 Image

-You can explain the heating of a resistor using ideas from other parts of physics.
-The electric field does work on charge carriers, energy is transferred when they interact with the lattice, and the material’s internal energy rises.
-It’s conservation of energy, together with the particle model of matter.
+You can explain resistor heating using ideas from elsewhere in physics: the electric field does work on charge carriers, interactions with the lattice transfer energy, and the material’s internal energy increases.
+That’s conservation of energy, together with the particle model of matter.

 Investigating non-ohmic behaviour